Kangaroo Beach

 Kangaroo Beach is an Australian animated television series for preschool children which debuted on ABC Kids on 25 January 2021.
 It was created by Tim Bain, who is also a writer with Charlotte Rose Hamlyn, Simon Dodd and Samantha Carroll.
-Producers are Celine Goetz and Isla Curtis, and executive producer is Patrick Egerton from Cheeky Little Media.
-It was commissioned by ABC Children's and is financed and consulting on water safety information will be Bruce ‘Hoppo’ Hopkins (Bondi Rescue) and Craig Riddington of Surf Educators International.
+Producers are Celine Goetz and Isla Curtis, and the executive producer is Patrick Egerton from Cheeky Little Media.
+It was commissioned by ABC Children's and is financed and consulting on water safety information will be Bruce 'Hoppo' Hopkins (Bondi Rescue) and Craig Riddington of Surf Educators International.

-The series screens internationally on networks including Nick Jr. and Channel 5 (Milkshake!) in the United Kingdom, Mango TV in China and Discovery Kids in Latin America.

 Characters

-Four junior lifeguards, kangaroo Pounce, koala Frizzy Bearheart, wombat Neville and platypus Gemma are on their way to becoming heroes of Kangaroo Beach, under the guidance of grown-up lifeguards Bondi, Sandy and Big Trev.
+Five junior lifeguards, kangaroo Pounce, koala Frizzy Bearheart, wombat Neville, mischievous echidna Spyke (introduced in series 3), and platypus Gemma are on their way to becoming heroes of Kangaroo Beach, under the guidance of grown-up lifeguards Bondi, Sandy and Big Trev.

 The series stars the voices of Kitty Flanagan, Matt Hardie and Rupert Degas, and a cast of children playing the Kangaroo Beach cadets.